PrincetonUniversity/xicsrt/doc_source/pages/development.rst

   for a circular aperture.
 I have two ideas for how to handle this:

   a.
 Use a single `size` option that now becomes an array.
 The interpretation
      of this array will depend on on the shape specification.
-So for example a rectangular aperture would interpret `config['size'] = [0.1, 0.2]` as as an `xsize` and `ysize`, while a circular aperture would interpret `config['size'] = 0.1` as a radius.
+For example a rectangular aperture would interpret `config['size'] = [0.1, 0.2]` as as an `xsize` and `ysize`, while a circular aperture would interpret `config['size'] = 0.1` as a radius.